Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 • Row-crop farms on fertile, tillable land

-• Mixed-use agricultural farms with a blend of pasture, woods, and open acreage
+• Mixed-use agricultural farms blending pasture, woods, and open acreage

 Agricultural Features & Farm Infrastructure